gurol/gcategory/README.md

 This platform is an interactive research compedium of our academic publication below.

 > [Gürol Canbek](http:gurol.canbek.com/Publications), Seref Sagiroglu, and Tugba Taskaya Temizel.
 (2019).
-G-Category: A novel method to quantifying and categorizing data sets. *Journal of Machine Learning Research*, Submitted
+G-Category: A novel method to quantifying and categorizing data sets. *Journal of Machine Learning Research* (Submitted).

 The platform provides ready-to-run open-source R scripts for the new method called G-Category (Greatness Category).
 The method is proposed in the article above to categorize the sizes of a group of data sets in two dimensions: sample space and feature space.
 The G-Categories are small, medium, shallow, skinny, and large.
 An experimenter is prepared to test the G-Category method in example synthetic (linear and random size distributions) and the real data sets found in the literature.